tus/tus-resumable-upload-protocol/protocol.md

 these uploads MUST include the `Metadata` header and its value as sent in the file creation request.

-Servers MUST acknowledge a successful file creation request with a `201 Created` response code and include an absolute URL for the created resource in the `Location` header.
+The server MUST acknowledge a successful file creation request with a `201 Created` response code and include a URL for the created resource in the `Location` header.

-Clients then continue to perform the actual upload of the file using the core protocol.
+The client then continues to perform the actual upload of the file using the core protocol.

 ### Upload Expiration

-The server may want to remove unfinished uploads.
+The server MAY remove unfinished uploads.
 In order to indicate this behavior to the client, the server MUST include the `upload-expiration` element in the `TUS-Extension` header.

 #### Example